scikit-hep/scikit-hep.github.io/pages/developers/intro.md

 ## Development environment: Pip

 If you want to work on Python software, you should *always* have a virtual environment.
+A user may not always have one, but a developer always should.
 You do not want to risk breaking your main system environment, you want full control over versions of libraries, and you want to avoid "leaking" your main environment in, causing you to not notice when you have extra dependencies.
 Virtual environments are disposable, while it is very hard to cleanup or update a main system environment.

 Any common modern system to create environments should be fine.
-Here is the most basic one that comes by default with Python 3:
+Here is the most basic one, `venv`, that comes by default with Python 3:

 ```bash
 python3 -m venv .env
 ```

 This creates a new virtual environment in a local folder, named `.env`.
 There are a few options, but usually they are not necessary.
+If you don't mind a (very common) dependency, you can use the `virtualenv` package, which has the same syntax, is a little faster, and works in Python 2 as well.

 To activate the virtual environment, type: